hund030/TeamsFx_Wiki_review/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

             > You need to replace `{{state.fx-resource-frontend-hosting.domain}}` with actual placeholder that represents your tab's endpoint

-4. We recommend you to move following files to new positions so Teams Toolkit can find them automatically when executing certain commands:
+6. We recommend you to move following files to new positions so Teams Toolkit can find them automatically when executing certain commands:
     1. Move `templates/appPackage/aad.template.json` to `aad.manifest.json` if your project contains this file
     2. Move `templates/appPackage/*` to `appPackage/*` and rename `manifest.template.json` under `appPackage` folder to `manifest.json`
-    > You need to update the paths in `teamsapp.yml` and `teamsapp.local.yml` in step 5 and 6 if you changes the file location and name.
+    > You need to update the paths in `teamsapp.yml` and `teamsapp.local.yml` in step 7 and 8 if you changes the file location and name.

-5. Run `teamsfx init infra` under your project root and follow the instructions to update your remote environment configurations.
+7. Follow the instructions in https://aka.ms/teamsfx-infra to update your remote environment configurations.
 You can visit https://aka.ms/teamsfx-actions to learn the syntax of each action when authoring teamsapp.yml.
    <details>
       <summary>If you're building app hosted on Azure, you can refer following sample when authoring `teamsapp.yml`</summary>